erinclodagh/Robots/README.md

 ![image](red-fish-hi.png)

 ### What do you need to know for this challenge?
-- Are you ready to run from the sharks?
+- Can you avoid the sharks?
 - Can you follow your colors back home?

 ## Here is the link to all the rules you need to know in order to play with the fish!